 Standardization of smart grids is not "business as usual".
 The huge number of stakeholders, the necessary speed, the many international activities and the still changing solutions make it a difficult task for the European Standardization Organizations (ESO).

-A summary of the report is available here which outlines the recommendations for smart grid standardization in Europe.
+A summary of the report is available from this website which outlines the recommendations for smart grid standardization in Europe.

-In response to the mandate the Joint Working Group (JWG) has been transformed into the Smart Grid Coordination Group (SM-CG) that will be the focal point for the standards development for M/490.
+In response to the mandate the Joint Working Group (JWG) has been transformed into the Smart Grid Coordination Group (SG-CG) that will be the focal point for the standards development for M/490.

 Other groups have indicated their interest to respond to the mandate M490 on smart grids include:

 The ISG OSG (Open Smart Grid Protocol) - now closed - has contributed to the work on Smart Grids in ETSI.

 The following is a list of the latest published ETSI standards relative to Smart Grids.
 It includes some of the standards dedicated to ETSI's Smart Grid activity.

 A full list of related standards in the public domain is accessible via the ETSI standards search.
 Via this interface you can also subscribe for alerts on updates of ETSI standards.

 For work in progress see the ETSI Work Programme on the Portal.